Producers of Barolo and the great wines of the Langhe, in Serralunga d’Alba

 5 Different CRU of Barolo

 2.500.000 Bottles of Barolo ageing in the cellars

 We are artisans, we are promoting the interaction between vine, soil and the hand of man

-We are among the biggest private producers of Barolo.
+We are the biggest private producers of Barolo.
 Iconic Barolos like our Barolo Serralunga d’Alba and Barolo Classico.
-Small speciality productions like Barolo Vigna La Rosa, Vigna La Villa, Vigna La Delizia, or our M.G.A. wines, Fontanafredda, Parafada and Meriame.
+Small speciality productions like Barolo Vigna La Rosa, Vigna La Villa, Vigna La Delizia, Vigna Gallareto, Vigna S. Pietro, Vign Bianca and Barolo Riserva Bussia, or our M.G.A. wines Fontanafredda.